danneraf/Pitbull-Predictor/README.md

 - Special thanks to the creators of the pre-trained models used in this project, as well as the open-source community for their contributions.
 - Also, a thank you to those that have made projects modeling [Shakespeare](https://github.com/KenyaChauche/sonnet-generation/tree/master).
 To me, Pitbull is the Shakespeare of our generation.
 - Thank you to my instructors for their guidance and support!
+- Of course, most of all, thank you to Mr. Worldwide for being such an inspiration.

 ![Capstone](./Images/capstone.jpg)